bocian85/wot_mods/xvm/doc/readme-en.txt

     change the value of the variable "language" from "auto" to the language code.
     The language code must match the name of the file in the \res_mods\xvm\l10n\ (for example, "en").

+  4. There is possibility to install nightly builds of XVM.
+    You can download nightly builds on http://wargaming.by-reservation.com/xvm/

 -----------------------------------------------------------
 3. UPDATE
 -----------------------------------------------------------